Facebook pixel for internal purposes

 Support CORE by Making a Charitable Legacy Gift

-Offering donations to charities and organizations is one of the best ways to live your values and transform the lives of future generations.
 By donating to charity in your will, you can continue helping the causes you care about most and leave a lasting legacy.
+You can contact us to discuss your legacy giving ideas.

 What Can You Donate to Charity in Your Will?

-It's common to leave money in your will to a charity, but you can actually donate several types of assets, including:
+It is common to leave money in your will to a charity, yet you can actually donate several types of assets.
+You can choose to allocate all or just a portion of these assets to the charity.
+These assets include:

 4 Ways to Set Up Charitable Donations in Your Will

 No matter what assets you decide to donate, have a strategy in place.
-You can donate to charity with a bequest through your will, designating a charity as a life insurance beneficiary or as a beneficiary for your retirement accounts, and by creating a charitable lead or charitable remainder trust.
+You can donate with a bequest through your will, designating CORE as a life insurance beneficiary or as a beneficiary for your retirement accounts, and by creating a charitable lead or charitable remainder trust.

 Consult an Estate Planning Attorney